like-null/densedos/README.md

 # densedos
 <h1>Intro</h1>
 <br>
-Dense Dos is powerfull dos tool, and it works on slow internet connection also.
-And it has been maded form scratch and little bit idea and code of HULK is also used here.
+Dense Dos is powerful dos tool, and it works on average internet connection also.
+And it has been made form scratch and little bit idea and code of HULK is also used here.
 <br>
  <h1> Disclamer</h1><b>
  I am not responsible for any damage caused by this script, Use at your own risk.<br>